William Penn: Return to America

-After agreeing to let Ford keep all his Irish rents in exchange for keeping quiet about Ford's legal title to Pennsylvania, Penn felt his situation sufficiently improved to return to Pennsylvania with the intention of staying.
-Accompanied by his wife Hannah, daughter Letitia and secretary James Logan, Penn sailed from the Isle of Wight on the Canterbury, reaching Philadelphia in December 1699.
+After agreeing to let Ford keep all his Irish rents in exchange for remaining quiet about Ford's legal title to Pennsylvania, Penn felt his situation sufficiently improved to return to Pennsylvania with the intention of staying.
+Accompanied by his second wife Hannah, daughter Letitia and secretary James Logan, Penn sailed from the Isle of Wight on the Canterbury, reaching Philadelphia in December 1699.

 Penn received a hearty welcome upon his arrival and found his province much changed in the intervening 18 years.
-Pennsylvania was growing rapidly and now had nearly 18,100 inhabitants and Philadelphia over 3,000.
+Pennsylvania grew rapidly.
+It had nearly 18,100 inhabitants, and Philadelphia had over 3,000.
 His tree plantings were providing the green urban spaces he had envisioned.
 Shops were full of imported merchandise, satisfying the wealthier citizens and proving America to be a viable market for English goods.
 Most importantly, religious diversity was succeeding.
 Despite the protests of fundamentalists and farmers, Penn's insistence that Quaker grammar schools be open to all citizens was producing a relatively educated workforce.
 High literacy and open intellectual discourse led to Philadelphia becoming a leader in science and medicine.
-Quakers were especially modern in their treatment of mental illness, decriminalizing insanity and turning away from punishment and confinement.
+Quakers were especially modern in their treatment of mental illness, decriminalising insanity and turning away from punishment and confinement.

-Ironically, the tolerant Penn transformed himself almost into a Puritan, in an attempt to control the fractiousness that had developed in his absence, tightening up some laws.
+The tolerant Penn transformed himself almost into a Puritan, in an attempt to control the fractiousness that had developed in his absence, tightening up some laws.
 Another change was found in Penn's writings, which had mostly lost their boldness and vision.
 In those years, he did put forward a plan to make a federation of all English colonies in America.
 There have been claims that he also fought slavery, but that seems unlikely, as he owned and even traded slaves himself and his writings do not support that idea.
-However, he did promote good treatment for slaves, including marriage among slaves (though rejected by the council).
-Other Pennsylvania Quakers were more outspoken and proactive, being among the earliest fighters against slavery in America, led by Daniel Pastorius, founder of Germantown, Pennsylvania.
+However, he did promote good treatment for slaves, including marriage among slaves, though rejected by the council.
+Other Pennsylvania Quakers were more outspoken and proactive, being among the earliest fighters against slavery in America, led by Francis Daniel Pastorius and Abraham op den Graeff, founders of Germantown, Pennsylvania.
+Pastorius, Op den Graeff, his brother Derick op den Graeff, both of whom were Penn's cousins, and Garret Hendericks, signed the 1688 Germantown Quaker Petition Against Slavery.
 Many Quakers pledged to release their slaves upon their death, including Penn, and some sold their slaves to non-Quakers.

 The Penns lived comfortably at Pennsbury Manor and had all intentions of living out their lives there.
 They also had a residence in Philadelphia.
 Their only American child, John, had been born and was thriving.
 Penn was commuting to Philadelphia on a six-man barge, which he admitted he prized above "all dead things".